Gap cuts 1,800 corporate jobs amid sales slump

-NEW YORK (AP) — Gap is laying off 1,800 corporate workers as the struggling chain cuts costs in a bid to become more nimble.
+NEW YORK (AP) — The Gap is laying off 1,800 corporate workers, roughly three time the number of headquarters jobs it cut last fall, as the struggling chain cuts costs in a bid to become more nimble.

-There have been numerous job cuts at U.S. corporations this year like Amazon and McDonald’s that have hit particularly hard for white collar workers as the economy slows.
+More layoffs at the struggling chain follow similar cuts at large U.S. corporations this year, such as Amazon and McDonald’s, with white collar workers taking the brunt of the head count reductions as economy slows.

-In a regulatory filing Thursday, the San Francisco-based chain, which also owns Banana Republic, Old Navy and Athleta, said employees in its headquarters as well as upper field positions such as regional store managers, will be impacted.
+In a regulatory filing Thursday, the San Francisco-based chain, which also owns Banana Republic, Old Navy and Athleta, said employees in its San Francisco and New York offices, as well as upper field positions such as regional store managers, will be impacted.
+Last September, Gap slashed 500 corporate jobs.

-Interim CEO Bob Martin said the layoffs will lead to $300 million in annualized savings.
+Executive chairman Bob Martin, who is also interim CEO, said the layoffs will lead to $300 million in annualized savings.
 The layoffs should be completed by the end of July, according to the regulatory filing.

 “We are taking the necessary actions to reshape Gap Inc. for the future – simplifying and optimizing our operating model, elevating creativity, and driving better delivery in every dimension of the customer experience, ” said Martin in a prepared statement.

+Last fall, Gap and Kanye West abruptly ended a partnership to distribute the rap artist’s Yeezy clothing line.
+The partnership was announced two years ago with much fanfare.

+In its most recent quarter, The Gap Inc. recorded a 6% drop in net sales with declines across all brand divisions.
+Quarterly losses stacked up to $263 million from just $16 million the previous year during the same period.

-As of January 28, The Gap Inc. employed roughly 95,000 employees, about 9% worked in headquarters locations, according to its annual report.
+As of January 28, Gap employed roughly 95,000 employees, about 9% worked in headquarters locations, according to its annual report.

 Gap’s shares rose nearly 1% or 8 cents, to $9.42 Thursday.